-What are the aims of this research?
+What are the aims of this project?

-Why is this research important?
+Why is this project important?

 Fibromyalgia is a common condition with symptoms of pain, fatigue and sleep disturbance.
 There is not much evidence on the best way to organise health services for fibromyalgia.
-Patients are dissatisfied with current services and believe that no-one takes responsibility.
+Patients are dissatisfied with current services and believe no-one takes responsibility.

 How will the findings benefit patients?

-By the end of the study we will have developed a new model of care for people with fibromyalgia, prioritised according to what people with fibromyalgia think is important.
-We will propose and test a new cost-effective care model that ensures better outcomes for patients and develop a plan for how the service can be put in place to ensure higher levels of patient satisfaction across the country.
+By the end of the study we will have developed a new model of care for people with fibromyalgia.
+The model will prioritise what people with fibromyalgia think important.
+It will be cost-effective and ensure better outcomes for patients.
+We will develop a plan for how the service can be put in place to ensure higher levels of patient satisfaction across the country.
 We will also produce an online resource offering information and support to patients via Healthtalk.